ben-newell/configuration/README.md

-⚠️ Recommend against using any of these dotfiles before reading them!
+⚠️ I recommend against using any of these dotfiles before reading them

 # dotfiles